BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 sense pleasure - ‘antidoting’ this with that.
 Which requires you to abandon the context or not have it to begin with.

-This is how you protect your *samadhi*.
+This is how you protect your <span lang="pi">*samadhi*</span>.
 Recognizing where the importance lies.
 Reflecting on what you value.
 Thinking about the dangers of losing those values and having the mind return to states that are unbeneficial.
 Remembering all the joy, lightness, and clarity you got as a result of establishing the right mood.
 Recollecting the fact that the things that used to make you furious or lustful haven’t moved you now, and if you forget about that, your mind will slowly drift back into those unwholesome domains.
 Unless, of course, those impurities have been fully uprooted.

 There is no need to fight things directly.
 All you need is virtue, sense restraint, solitude, and an active practice of thinking about and